Solid camera with three lenses

 So-so display resolution

-I’ve been using a Xiaomi Mi 9 review unit for just over a week now, and have come to the conclusion that it is a charming smartphone.
-Xiaomi’s Mi line has gotten some stick in the past for being somewhat derivative.
+I’ve been using a Xiaomi Mi 9 review unit for a few weeks, and have come to the conclusion that it is a charming smartphone.
+Xiaomi’s Mi line has gotten some stick in the past for being derivative.
 The argument goes that Xiaomi is very much following the pack here, rather than leading in any meaningful way

 Starting with the design, the Xiaomi Mi 9 is a really beautifully made piece of kit.
 This is a slim, weighty metal frame covered entirely in glass.
 It has a gorgeous 6.3-inch AMOLED screen with an excellent 90.7 percent screen-to-body ratio.
 It’s only FHD+ (2,340 x 1,080) rather than Quad HD+ like some of the competition, but you would never notice looking at it.
 Like the best Samsung phones, the display looks almost like a sticker and that notch is really unobtrusive.